RichardWang11/SA-Mem-Research/README.md

 # SA-Mem-Research

-Code for VLDB Research Track.
+Code for AAAI Research Track.
 This README currently only documents the LoCoMo running scripts.

 Run all commands from the project root: